-Is this a good performance?
+The change in trend is encouraging, but overall, is this a good performance?
 Should the "directors" feel happy with the performance of the company?

-Well, from their reported statements they seemed to be happy

-until quite recently - but only because their bankers have been happy to finance this escalating net loss.
+Well, until quite recently they seemed to be happy until quite recently - but only because their bankers have been happy to finance this escalating net loss.